Drip Harder: Commercial performance

 Drip Harder debuted at number four on the US Billboard 200 chart, earning 130,000 album-equivalent units (including 9,000 copies in pure album sales) in its first week.
 This is Lil Baby's second US top-ten debut and the first for Gunna.
-The album also accumulated a total of 164.63 million on-demand audio streams for the album’s tracks, making it the most-streamed album of the week.
+The album also accumulated a total of 164.63 million on-demand audio streams for the album’s tracks, making it the most-streamed album of that week.
 In its second week, the album remained at number four on the chart, earning an additional 71,000 album-equivalent units that week.
 In its third week, the album dropped to number six on the chart, earning 56,000 album-equivalent units that week.
 In its fourth week, the album remained at number six on the chart, earning an additional 49,000 album-equivalent units, bringing its four-week total to 306,000 album-equivalent units.
 On September 27, 2019, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a million units in the United States.